 Sonos speakers are great, but you've been stuck listening to them inside.
-Not only does the Move, the first portable Sonos device, pack expected Sonos-quality sound, but its built-in battery makes it one of the few quality indoor-outdoor smart speakers we've seen.
-It also has Google Assistant and Amazon Alexa, making it a useful companion for voice-operated smart-home control.
+Not only does the Move, the first portable Sonos device, pack expected Sonos-quality sound, but its built-in battery makes it one of the best smart speakers for indoor-outdoor use we've seen.
+It also has Google Assistant and Alexa, making it a useful companion for voice-operated smart-home control.

 The Sonos Move ($399) sports a new Sonos technology called Auto TruePlay, which uses microphones to automatically tune the speaker for its surroundings.
 Bluetooth control and 10 hours of battery life make it a worthy portable version of the stellar Sonos One.
 But this premium speaker comes with a premium price.

 When compared with the Sonos One, the Sonos Move is the cooler cousin.
 Its matte almost-black finish and grille combination is stylish enough for a modern space without hiding its purpose.
 It's tall, broad and oval in shape.
 It's a true progression from the classic Sonos design.